bullet-train-co/bullet_train-base/docs/super-scaffolding/sortable.md

 ### To disable auto-saving

-Add the  `data-sortable-save-on-reorder-value="false"` param on the sortable `tbody`:
+Add the  `data-sortable-save-on-reorder-value="false"` param on the `sortable` root element:

 ```html
 <tbody data-controller="sortable"